Ethonwu/Cloudera-CDH-all-in-one-Docker/README.md

 * [x] Use CM API install CM Service and All CDH Service and Depoly
 * [x] Hostname bug
 * [x] Python deploy CMS
+* [x] Upload to Dockerhub
-* [ ] Upload to Dockerhub , and tag each type of stage , such as : CM Ready , Hive Impala tag , Spark2 Tag ...
+* [ ] Tag each type of stage , such as : CM Ready , Hive Impala tag , Spark2 Tag ...